Runtime

 The main difference between registering a singular component vs a prototype is the closure creating an instance of the component and the state, rather than passing the actual component instance and state into the function.

-If your component and state is empty (zero-sized) and does not have any special functionality, you can also use template
+If a component and state is empty (zero-sized) and does not have any special functionality, it can be registered with the template

 This is equivalent to builder.prototype(comp, template, || (), || ())